genilto/php-email-send-layer/README.md

 The command above will install PHPMailer library and Sendgrid library.

-After that, you need to configure the informations in the example in index.php file.
-Just take a look at the code and change de from, to and other informations before run.

-Don't forget that!

 # How to run the example

 You can run directly using some local server, as apache and php, just pointing the server to html folder of the project.